Is Craft Beer Stronger Than Regular Beer?

 The general assumption that beer isn’t as healthy as wine, is probably due to the higher calorie levels because grains and malts are used in the brewing process.

-If your goal is to lose weight, wine might be a little better for you than beer, but bear can’t hurt you in terms of general diseases.
+If your goal is to lose weight, wine might be a little better for you than beer, but beer can’t hurt you in terms of general diseases.

 Drinking any alcohol in moderation has been proven to have health benefits.